 This caramelized onion and tomato jam recipe is easy to make and so versatile.
 The secret ingredient is really just time!
 The onions are cooked low and slow, until they turn a nice deep brown color, becoming nice and sweet.

 Then, balsamic vinegar is added to the pan, along with diced tomatoes and sugar.
-This is cooked down until the tomatoes break down a bit, turn a rich dark red color, and most of the liquid is evaporated.
+This is cooked down until the tomatoes break down a bit, turn a rich deep red color, and most of the liquid is evaporated.